 The Impact Of Carbohydrates On Diabetes

-Carbohydrates are a chief source of fuel for the body, and they directly influence blood sugar levels.
+Carbohydrates are a chief fuel source for the body and directly influence blood sugar levels.
 Carbohydrates are broken down into simpler substances glucose, causing a rise in blood sugar.
 For individuals with diabetes, this process can be challenging to manage, leading to spikes or fluctuations in blood sugar levels.

 Not all carbohydrates are created equal.
 The Glycemic index (GI) categorizes carbohydrates based on their impact on blood sugar.
 High-GI foods cause rapid spikes in blood sugar, while low-GI foods result in a slower, more controlled increase.
 Understanding and choosing carbohydrates with a lower Glycemic index can benefit individuals with diabetes.